swiftgurmeet/swiftgurmeet.github.io/_pages/03_resume.md

 ## Professional Experience

 ### [2022-2024] Intel Corp., Physical Design Methodology Engineer
 * Set up and use an implementation (rtl2gds) flow for Intel 18A node using Cadence Flowtool that supports numerous flow, technology, power/performance/area optimization options.
 This enabled batch jobs with up to thousands of parallel runs with different options, IPs, libraries and metal stacks for regressions or analysis.
 Started the git repo for the flow and made over 150  commits.
 * Worked with Cadence to productize an Intel18A PPA oriented reference flow usable by customers to jump start their own implementation flows.
 * Set up infrastructure for analyzing a large number of Intel18A synthesis/place&route runs on industry standard IPs with Cadence based Genus/Innovus based flow, collect PPA and other QOR metrics and continually document/present them visually using Python-Matplotlib and R-ggplot2.
-* Continually use the above infrastructure to benchmark and optimize the PPA metrics of industry standard IPs and publish results with different versions of Intel18A libraries and PDKs.
+* Use the above infrastructure to continually improve and  benchmark the PPA metrics of industry standard IPs and publish results with different versions of Intel18A libraries and PDKs.
 * Worked with Cadence to produce a performance optimized implementation and the associated hierarchical RTL2GDS flow for a high performance ARM core (Cortex-X925 “Blackhawk”) on the Intel18A process.

 ### [2020-2022] Samsung Austin R&D Center, Physical Design Contractor
 *  Physical implementation (rtl2gds) of 3 large GPU blocks to tapeout [Silicon Success] on a 4nm technology using Cadence Innovus, including floorplanning in SNPS, meeting all area/power/timing requirements.
-Over 75 timing/DRC/other ECOs.
+   Over 75 timing/DRC ECOs.
 Provide guidance to the CAD team on methodology.
 * PnR flow development in SNPS fusion compiler for 3nm (Samsung 3GAP) technology

 ### [2018-2019] Esperanto Technologies, Physical Design Methodology and Global Clocking Engineer
 * Defined physical design methodology for 7nm process corners including very low voltage operation and timing margins
 * Design of global clock distribution network for a very large 7nm SoC, model the reconvergent network, simulate with spice, implement using ICC2 and resimulate with extracted spice netlist.
   Publish chip level clock specification document.
 * Block level place and route implementation of a million gate low voltage design.
-* Set up a custom compiler schematic and netlisting environment with extracted views.
+* Set up a Synopsys Custom Compiler schematic and netlisting environment with extracted views.
   Characterize PVT sensitivity of library cells, esp. level shifters and a ring oscillator with spice simulations and publish results.
 * Set up and define methodology for an EM/IR flow using Ansys Redhawk/Seascape
 * Support and manage PLL, DLL, DDR, PCIE vendors through weekly meetings.

 ### [2015-2017] ZGlue Inc., Physical Design Consultant
 * Physical design methodology and netlist-to-gds flow development in tcl using Cadence toolset.
   Also developed Assura physical verification and logical equivalence (lec) flows.
-* Hierarchical implementation of an instance array design including floorplanning, power grid, pin placement, place and route, logical equivalence and physical verification.
+* Hierarchical implementation of an instance array design including floorplanning, power grid design, pin placement, place and route, logical equivalence and physical verification.
 [Silicon success.][zglue2]
 * Abstract (LEF) generation of analog macros and hierarchical instances to allow for through the block routing.
 * Mixed-signal custom CAD support including SKILL programming
 * Set up Virtuoso QRC extraction flow for full chip STA, set up and run full chip STA with Tempus, set up and run full chip LEC with Conformal.
-[Silicon success.][zglue]
+[Silicon success.][zglue1]

 ### [2015-present] Machine Learning/AI
 * Several courses on deeplearning.ai